project-generator/project_generator_mbed_examples/README.md

-Project generator - mbed SDK with project generator
+Project generator - mbed SDK example with project generator
 =========================

 This example repository shows how to use project generator to generate projects. mbed SDK is a submodule.